Elephant418/ProjectHub/README.md

 How to Install
 --------

+`ProjectHub` use [Model418](http://github.com/Elephant418/Model418) as a storage abstraction layer.
+So it could be connected to a database instead of the file system.

-ProjectHub has no dependencies and no databases.
-The purpose was to have a code easy to install, understand and improve.
+The dependencies are committed to have a code easy to install, understand and improve.

-To start using ProjectHub you have to:
+To start using `ProjectHub` you have to:

 1. Deploy [the files](https://github.com/tzi/ProjectHub/archive/v1.0.0.zip) in a folder visible by apache
 2. See the sample project data, via your browser, to check if the installation works